The Graded Classification Conjecture holds for graphs with disjoint cycles: Composition S-NE graphs

 \begin{lemma} The graph operations realizing the relation $\approx$ on the class of composition S-NE graphs induce graded $*$-isomorphisms which preserve the diagonal. \end{lemma} \begin{proof} If $E$ and $F$ are composition S-NE graphs such that $E\approx F,$ then one can be transformed to the other by using three types of operations and their inverses. \begin{enumerate} \item The operations making the exits direct and the tails and quotients canonical are of the same nature -- they map the vertices on the generators of the diagonal algebra (elements of the form $pp^*$ for paths $p$) and edges to the elements of the form $pq^*$ for paths $p$ and $q.$ We refer to such an operation as an {\em 1-S-NE move}.

-\item Converting the graphs to their total out-split forms and considering blow-ups boils down to a series of {\em out-splits}.
-In particular, an exit move is a blow-up composed with some 1-S-NE moves.
+\item Converting the graphs to their total out-split forms and considering blow-ups boils down to a series of out-splits and path rearranging.
+If the path rearranging involves only finitely many vertices it is equivalent to in-split plus moves.
+In particular, an exit move is a blow-up composed with path rearranging.

 \item If the graphs have infinitely many vertices, the {\em tail-cuttings} of section \ref{subsection_tail_cutting} may be applicable. \end{enumerate}